 If you are over 18, you do not need a prescription for nicotine patches, gum, or lozenges.
 You can buy them over the counter.

-You need a prescription for bupropion, varenicline, the nicotine inhaler, and nicotine nasal spray.
+You need a prescription for bupropion, varenicline, and nicotine nasal spray.

 What's the difference between nicotine in NRT and nicotine from other products?